DROP: Distributional and Regular Optimism and Pessimism for Reinforcement Learning: Implementation of DROP

 Specifically, eq.~\eqref{eq:grad_val} is extended to the distributional version simply with an ensemble model of $N$ estimates of $V$ with the respective parameters $\boldsymbol{\theta} = [\theta_1, \theta_2, \ldots, \theta_N]$.
 These are separately optimized with the different inverse temperature parameters, $\boldsymbol{\beta} = [\beta_1, \beta_2, \ldots, \beta_N]$, as follows:

-where $\alpha \in \mathbb{R}_+$ denotes the learning rate and $\mathcal{D}$ is the replay buffer storing the experience data in a FIFO manner.
+where $\alpha \in \mathbb{R}_+$ denotes the learning rate and $\mathcal{D}$ is the replay buffer storing the experience data in a FIFO manner. $\bar{V}_i$ denotes the value functions computed with target networks with $\bar{\theta}_i$ for stabilizing learning~\citep{kobayashi2024consolidated}.
 As a remark, this ensemble model is implemented with a shared model before outputs and $N$ separated linear mappings for reducing its computational complexity (see Fig.~\ref{fig:value_dist}).
-Note that although the previous studies~\cite{dabney2020distributional,muller2024distributional} sample one value function for $s^\prime$ to compute all the TD errors, this paper employs the local version, which computes the above update in each cell independently, according to biological feasibility pointed out in the literature~\cite{tano2020local}.
+Note that although the previous studies \citep{dabney2020distributional,muller2024distributional} sample one value function for $s^\prime$ to compute all the TD errors, this paper employs the local version, which computes the above update in each cell independently, according to biological feasibility pointed out in the literature \citep{tano2020local}.
+Although it has also been pointed out that independent ensemble value updates cannot represent value distributions, this implementation might expect us to mitigate this issue by sharing the features used to calculate values, as described above (also see Appendix~\ref{app:distribution}).

-Next, $\boldsymbol{\beta}$ is designed regularly.
+Next, $\boldsymbol{\beta}$ is designed to estimate the values with regular intervals in terms of the cumulative probability as much as possible.
 Unfortunately, $\beta_i \in \mathbb{R}$ makes their balanced placement difficult.
 The effective range of $\beta_i$ would be implicitly affected by the scale of the TD error.

-To resolve these issues, the upper or lower bound of $f(\delta)$ is utilized based on the previous work~\cite{kobayashi2022optimistic}: with $\eta, \beta > 0$, the lower bound is given as $-\beta^{-1}$; and with $\eta, \beta < 0$, there is the upper bound on $- \beta^{-1}$ as well.
+To resolve these issues, the upper or lower bound of $f(\delta)$ is utilized based on the previous work \citep{kobayashi2022optimistic}: with $\eta, \beta > 0$, the lower bound is given as $-\beta^{-1}$; and with $\eta, \beta < 0$, there is the upper bound on $- \beta^{-1}$ as well.
 Note that the previous work only considered the lower bound as $\beta$ was limited to be positive.
 Under such boundaries, another parameter $\eta \in (-1, 1)$, which is invertible with $\beta$, is defined as the ratio between either of them and the value at the empirical worst-case TD error, $\pm \overline{|\delta|}$.
 Specifically, $\beta_i$ is invertibly mapped from $\eta_i$ as follows: